malavika25boe10137-wq/digital-literacy-project/task-4-email-etiquette/README.md

-# 1. Email to a Professor (Deadline Extension)
+# Task 4: Email Etiquette and Social Media Checklist

+## Part A: Professional Emails

+### 1. Request for Deadline Extension
+**Subject:** Request for Extension: Digital Literacy Project

 Dear Professor,

-I hope this email finds you well.

-I am writing to respectfully request a short extension for the Python case study due on April 2nd, 2026.Unfortunately, I have encountered some unexpected challenges in documenting the Python logic required for this task and would appreciate a little more time to ensure my analysis is accurate.
+I am writing to respectfully request a short extension for the Digital Literacy Project due on March 30th.
+Due to an unexpected overlap in mid-term preparation for my Physics and Python exams, I am finding it difficult to give this assignment the technical depth it deserves.

-I am committed to submitting high-quality work and would appreciate it if I could submit the assignment by April 5th, 2026, instead.
+I would appreciate it if I could submit the assignment by April 2nd instead.
 Thank you for your time and consideration.

-Sincerely,
-Malavika KR
+**Sincerely,** MALAVIKA KR
 B.Tech Bioengineering, 1st Year

-VIT Bhopal University
+---

-# 2. Email to an Internship Coordinator
+### 2. Internship Inquiry
+**Subject:** Inquiry Regarding Summer Internship Opportunities

 Dear Internship Coordinator,

-I am a first year Bioengineering student at VIT Bhopal University with a strong interest in Molecular Biology.

-I have been following Computational Biology and Molecular Simulation Lab's work in Analyzing Protein-Ligand Interactions in Synthetic Biological Systems, and I am eager to apply my growing skills in Python and laboratory techniques to support your team this summer.
+I am a first-year Bioengineering student at VIT Bhopal University.
+I have been following the **Laboratory of Bio-Inspired Systems & Engineering's** work in **Bio-Inspired Polymers**, and I am eager to apply my growing skills in Python to support your team this summer.

 Please find my resume attached for your review.
-I would welcome the opportunity to discuss how I can contribute to your projects.

-Best regards,
-Malavika KR
+**Best regards,** MALAVIKA KR

-www.linkedin.com/in/malavika-kr-21ba933ba
+---

-# Part B: Social Media Checklist
+## Part B: Social Media Checklist

-# Professional Social Media Do's
+### Professional Do's
-1.Do use a professional headshot
+* **Do** use a professional headshot for LinkedIn.
-2.Do share industry-relevant content
+* **Do** share industry-relevant content about Bioengineering.
-3.Do use clear and formal language:
+* **Do** use clear and formal language in posts.
-4.Do network strategically:
+* **Do** network with researchers from IISER Pune and BITS Pilani.
-5.Do keep your 'Bio' updated
+* **Do** keep your 'Bio' updated with your current year of study.

-# Professional Social Media Don'ts
+### Professional Don'ts
-1.Don’t share confidential data
+* **Don’t** share confidential lab results or data.
-2.Don’t engage in public arguments
+* **Don’t** engage in public arguments or "flaming."
-3.Don’t post unprofessional media
+* **Don’t** post unprofessional media on public profiles.
-4.Don’t tag others in irrelevant posts
+* **Don’t** tag others in irrelevant or spammy posts.
-5.Don’t ignore privacy settings:
+* **Don’t** ignore privacy settings on personal accounts.